‹ Back to Blog

 However, not all content can convert the same number of visitors to customers.
 Depending on the stage of the sales funnel (top, middle or bottom), they will have different conversion rates.
 If you don’t know this information, you can look at some industry benchmarks.

-The average conversion rate across industries is around 2%, but it’s a good rule of thumb to assume a 1-5% conversion rate from the pages you want to rank.
+The average conversion rate across industries is around 2%, but it’s safe to aim for a 1-5% conversion rate from the pages you want to rank.
 This is the last piece of information you need for calculating the ROI of building links.

 5. Calculate Your Estimated ROI